SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 is applied in the drift and kick operations of the hydro scheme.
 It is also used in some of the other subgrid schemes.

-The first limit, labelled as ``Cool``, is typically used to prevent low-density high-metallicity particles to cool below the warm phase because of over-cooling induced by the absence of metal diffusion.
+The first limit, labeled as ``Cool``, is typically used to prevent low-density high-metallicity particles to cool below the warm phase because of over-cooling induced by the absence of metal diffusion.
 This limit plays only a small role in practice.
-The second limit, labelled as ``Jeans``, is used to prevent the fragmentation of high-density gas into clumps that cannot be resolved by the coupled hydro+gravity solver.
+The second limit, labeled as ``Jeans``, is used to prevent the fragmentation of high-density gas into clumps that cannot be resolved by the coupled hydro+gravity solver.
 The two limits are sketched on the following figure.